shlomimo123/Microservices-Infrastructure/README.md

 6) `docker-compose up -d redis`
 7) `ts-node bootstrap`

-** please notice that now there is no nginx as reversed proxy, and you server port is 3000
+** please notice that now there is no nginx as reversed proxy, and your server port is 3000

 Enjoy ;)